 Information on the Dickens Festival

 There’s a really long line before you can enter, the line is being organized with fences.
-Waiting in this line can be up to an hour.
+Waiting in this line can be up to an hour and a half.
 While in line, on the last part, Dickens characters are already walking up and down and entertaining the crowd.
 It’s not just Dutch people visiting, also people from everywhere, but mainly from Germany.
 Kids are welcome and it’s loads of fun for them to walk among the streets and see all the characters from the Charles Dickens books.